Consensys/quorum/docs/Permissioning/Permissioning apis.md

   status: true
 }
 ```
-For adding a sub organization at next level the parent org id should have the entire org hierarchy upto the immediate parent. e.g.
+For adding a sub organization at the next level, the parent org id should have the entire org hierarchy up to the immediate parent e.g.
 ```
 > quorumPermission.addSubOrg("ABC.SUB1", "SUB2","", "0x0000000000000000000000000000000000000000", {from: eth.accounts[0]})
 {